HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="data_breaches_pwned_websites_per_date_and_breach_sensitivity.png",
   caption="Data breaches in the previous year and their sensitivity", description="Chart that shows the number of domains involved in a breach over the course of the previous year and the sensitivity of the data breach.
-For Not Sensitive breaches it was 4 in August 2020, 2 in September, 6 in October, 1 in November, 6 in December, 5 in January 2021, 3 in February, 5 in March, 2 in April 1 in May, 1 in June, and finally 1 in July.
+For Not Sensitive breaches it was 4 in August 2020, 2 in September, 6 in October, 1 in November, 6 in December, 5 in January 2021, 3 in February, 5 in March, 2 in April, 1 in May, 1 in June, and finally 1 in July.
 For Sensitive breaches it's just 1 in February 2021 and 2 in March 2021.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2029950563&format=interactive", sheets_gid="1435927653", sql_file="data_breaches_pwned_websites_per_date_and_breach_sensitivity.sql"